Woman accused of pushing 71-year-old man off Bronx bus

-MELROSE, Bronx (WABC) -- Police are looking for the woman who assaulted a 71-year old man on a bus in the Bronx.
+MELROSE, Bronx (WABC) -- Police are looking for a woman who assaulted a 71-year-old man on a bus in the Bronx.

-It happened on Tuesday, July 9th at around 12:45 p.m. on East 149th Street in the Melrose section.
+It happened on Tuesday, July 9, around 12:45 p.m. on East 149th Street in the Melrose section.

 The woman ran away after the attack.